Klein-Maskit combination theorem for Anosov subgroups: Free products: Preliminary notions and results

 with the topology of {\em flag-convergence}; see \cite[Definition 3.90]{KLP:Morse}.
 A sequence $(g_n)$ in $G$ is said to be {flag-converging} to $\tau_+\in \Ft$, denoted by $g_n\raf \tau_+$, if the orbit-sequence $(g_n x)$ flag-converges to $\tau_+$ in $\bar X^\tmod$.
 This notion is independent of the choice of $x\in X$.
 In particular, if a sequence $(g_n)$ converges to $\tau_+$ then for $h\in G$, the sequence of compositions $(g_nh)$ also flag-converges to $\tau_+$.
-At the same time, the sequence of compositions $(g_nh)$ flag-converges to $h(\tau_+)$.
+At the same time, the sequence of compositions $(h g_n)$ flag-converges to $h(\tau_+)$.

 \begin{remark} We do not define the notion of a {\em $\tmod$-regular sequence} in this paper.
 We refer our reader to \cite[Definition 4.7]{MR3811766}.
-We note only that a sequence is {\em not} $\tmod$-regular if and only if it contains a subsequence which does not flag-converge to any $\tau\in \Ft$.
-In particular, a sequence $(g_n)$ in $G$ is $\tmod$-regular if and only if for every $h\in G$ the sequence $(hg_n)$ is $\tmod$-regular.
-Moreover, since $\tmod$ is assumed to be $\iota$-invariant, $\tmod$-regularity of $(g_n)$ is equivalent to the $\tmod$-regularity of the inverse sequence $(g_n^{-1})$; see the fourth paragraph of \cite[page 2560]{MR3811766}. \end{remark}
+We note only that a sequence is {\em not} $\tmod$-regular if and only if it contains a subsequence, which has no accumulation points in $\Ft$.
+Note that if a sequence $(g_n)$ in $G$ is $\tmod$-regular, then for any $h\in G$ the sequence $(hg_n)$ is also $\tmod$-regular.
+Moreover, a sequence $(g_n)$ in $G$ is $\tmod$-regular if and only if $(g_n^{-1})$ is $\iota\tmod$-regular.
+In particular, if $\tmod$ is $\iota$-invariant, then $(g_n)$ is $\tmod$-regular if and only if the inverse sequence $(g_n^{-1})$ is $\tmod$-regular; see the fourth paragraph of \cite[page 2560]{MR3811766}. \end{remark}